 Building a routine that you can control can help ease your fears about the things you can’t control.
 It can provide a sense of calm.
 It’s as simple as making breakfast, or setting a time limit on the computer, or even a regular afternoon walk.

-While you can’t control the pandemic, you can identify and manage other sources of stress in your life.
+While you can’t control COVID-19, you can identify and manage other sources of stress in your life.
 When you start feeling stressed or fearful, think about what you were doing before you experienced those feelings.

-While it’s important to stay informed about what’s going on, it seems that everyone is talking about the pandemic.
-And that can be incredibly overwhelming, and makes it hard to focus on the positive.
+While it’s important to stay informed about what’s going on, it can be incredibly overwhelming to be in the online space (such as Facebook or Instagram), and negative posts can make it harder to focus on the positives in your day.

 By setting limits on your social media time and restricting how much you read the news, you can give yourself breaks from reading/hearing about COVID-19.